Aspasia1337/IATResolution/README.md

 Each entry is a valid `HMODULE`, corresponding to a DLL manually loaded by the resolver.
 This is not the operating system’s import table.
 Instead, it is a custom **runtime module cache**, populated on demand using `LoadLibraryExA`.

-Further down, the most revealing structure finally emerges: a long, contiguous sequence of function pointers, each resolved to its final address:
+Further down, the next structure contains a long, contiguous sequence of function pointers, each resolved to its final address:

 ```cpp
 0FF57CF8  7505CB00  kernel32.LoadLibraryExA